Resources

 What Causes External Hemorrhoids?

 In short, external hemorrhoids are caused by pressure.
-This pressure can result from constipation, diarrhea, pregnancy, exercise, and other factors, including age, dehydration, and diet.
+This pressure can result from a a number of things:

 Constipation puts a great deal of strain on your body during bowel movements causing blood to engorge hemorrhoidal blood vessels around your anus.
 Pressure can also come from diarrhea, which makes the diet a critical factor in the causes of hemorrhoids.
 A diet rich in fats and carbs can cause irregular bowel movements, constipation, and diarrhea.

-Additionally, any other factors that cause changes to your digestive system mean you are at risk for external hemorrhoids.
-Factors such as age, obesity, and pregnancy.
+Additionally, any other factors that cause changes to your digestive system mean you are at risk for external hemorrhoids, such as age, obesity, and pregnancy.

 External hemorrhoids are enlarged blood vessels on the outside of your anus and are characterized by the following symptoms.